-Madeline Cramer, MA, CIT
+Madeline Cramer, MA, PLPC

 Nido Qubein once said, “your present circumstances don’t determine where you go; they merely determine where you start.”
 Sometimes individuals are not coping, or just need someone to talk to who is nonjudgmental and understanding.
 I am passionate about making a difference in the world.
 Helping my clients with their mental health and being an advocate is my way to do this.